parcelvoy/platform/docs/docs/how-to/campaigns/templates.md

 ## Helpers
-Alongside being able to access variables using handlebars, you can also modify values using custom helpers.
+Alongside being able to access variables using Handlebars, you can also modify values using custom helpers.
 We've included a list of them below.

 ### Strings
 #### Append
-Appends the speficied `suffix to the given `string`.
+Appends the specified `suffix` to the given `string`.
 #### Camelcase
 camelCase the characters in the given `string`.
 ```handlebars